UKIkarus/LearnToCloud/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Welcome to my LearnToCloud journey!
-This repository serves as a comprehensive documentation of my progress through the resources available at [LearnToCloud Guide](https://learntocloud.guide).
-It is designed for both personal recollection and accountability.
+This repository serves as a comprehensive documentation of my progress through the resources available at [LearnToCloud Guide](https://learntocloud.guide), it is designed for both personal recollection and accountability.

 I invite you to explore this repository and join me on this exciting journey to mastering cloud technologies.
 Your feedback and constructive criticism are highly appreciated as I strive to deepen my understanding of the tools and practices essential for cloud computing.